-John Tresch is Professor and Mellon Chair in History of Art, Science, and Folk Practice at the Warburg Institute.
-Trained in History and Philosophy of Science and in Anthropology, his work focuses on changing methods, instruments, and institutions in the sciences, arts, and media; connections among disciplines, cosmology, social order, and ritual; and shifting definitions of the rational and real.
-He has held fellowships at the New York Public Library, the Institute for Advanced Studies, and the Max Planck Institute for the History of Science, and has been visiting researcher at King's College London and the Ecole des Hautes Etudes en Sciences Sociales.
+John Tresch’s research examines changing methods, instruments, and institutions in the sciences, arts, and media from the early modern period to the present, as well as connections among disciplines, practices, and cosmology.
+He has published two books on 19th century sciences and their connections to technology, arts, literature, and politics.
+From 2005-2018 he taught History and Sociology of Science at the University of Pennsylvania in Philadelphia; he has held fellowships at the New York Public Library, the Institute for Advanced Studies, and the Max Planck Institute for the History of Science, and has been visiting researcher at King's College London and the Ecole des Hautes Etudes en Sciences Sociales.

 Ph.D., History and Philosophy of Science, Cambridge University

 Ancien élève de l'Ecole Normale Supérieure, Paris, concours B'/L

 D.E.A., Sciences Sociales, Ecole des Hautes Etudes en Sciences Sociales/ ENS-Ulm

 B.A., Anthropology, University of Chicago

 His current book project is Cosmograms: How to Do Things with Worlds (University of Chicago Press, under contract), which approaches the history of natural knowledge through objects used to represent the universe.
 He is also developing a research project on relations among social forms, cosmologies, and environments, focused on 19th, 20th, and 21st century atlases.

 John Tresch is convener of the MA in Cultural, Intellectual, and Visual History.
 He co-teaches its introductory module, “Reviving the Past,” with Sara Miglietti and Alessandro Scafi.
 He also teaches “Cosmological Images: Representing the Universe,” examining the specific objects and settings through which religions, arts, and sciences have described and communicated the order of the universe, both from within and outside the West.